Hypothesis Learning Tool at UMD

 - For graded assignments, the integration connects the Hypothesis Assignments to the Speedgrader and Gradebook

-- New in Fall 21!
-There is a more seamless integration with the Canvas groups experience and an improved import process are now available.
+- There is a more seamless integration with the Canvas groups experience and an improved import process are now available.

 If you have additional questions about using Hypothesis, contact Karen Jeannette at [email protected].